-STUDENT TEACHING SEMESTER
+STUDENT TEACHING

-Student teaching is an all day (approximately eight hours), all-semester activity.
+Student teaching is an all day (approximately eight hours), all semester activity.
 The student teacher will be required to spend the full public school day, plus any additional conference or seminar time in this experience.
 The Director of Student Teaching will make the assignments for each student teacher.
 All possible considerations will be given, but it is the responsibility of the student teacher to make arrangements to meet the conditions of the assignment that is made.
-Student teaching must be completed in Southeastern's service region.
+Student teaching must be completed in Southeastern's teacher education service region.
+Those districts include the following: Ascension Parish, City of Bogalusa, East Baton Rouge Parish, Jefferson Parish (Kenner and Metairie area), Livingston Parish, St. Charles Parish, St. John Parish, St. Tammany Parish, Tangipahoa Parish, and Washington Parish.